SwiftGGTeam/the-swift-programming-language-in-chinese/Sources/TSPL/TSPL.docc/LanguageGuide/AdvancedOperators.md

 This is equivalent to a decimal value of `15`.

 <!--
-  iBooks Store screenshot begins here.
+  Apple Books screenshot begins here.
 -->

 The bitwise NOT operator is then used to create a new constant called `invertedBits`,